LiorBitton/Spotify-Playlist-Downloader/README.md

 Run "download spotify playlist .py", from there the prompts are pretty much straight forward, if you want to convert the songs to mp3 instead of webm you need to [install ffmpeg](https://www.wikihow.com/Install-FFmpeg-on-Windows).

-## Improvements

--   [x] Allow download path selection
--   [x] Scrape more information about the playlist
--   [x] Convert the final files to mp3 instead of .webm
--   [ ] Check if the youtube video contains the requested song